martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ### 1.10.
 Default Technology Stack & AI Initiative in Tooling
 *Comment: Defines the default technical foundation and AI's role in tool selection.*
-Unless explicitly overridden by user input in Section 5.4, this project will default to:
+This project suggests the following default technology stack, which can be overridden by user input in Section 5.4:
-*   **Frontend:** Next.js (with TypeScript)
+*   **Suggested Frontend:** Next.js (with TypeScript)
-*   **Backend/Database:** Supabase (PostgreSQL, Auth, Storage, Edge Functions)
+*   **Suggested Backend/Database:** Supabase (PostgreSQL, Auth, Storage, Edge Functions)
-*   **Styling:** Tailwind CSS (with a custom Design System inspired by Shadcn/ui, as per Section 5.2)
+*   **Suggested Styling:** Tailwind CSS (with a custom Design System inspired by Shadcn/ui, as per Section 5.2) The final choice of technologies will be determined by the user, considering project requirements and analyses.

 The AI Coding Agent is empowered and expected to:
 1. Select appropriate, stable versions for the core stack elements.
-2. Identify, research, propose, and integrate relevant auxiliary libraries, **MCP servers** (e.g., for payments via Stripe MCP, advanced search, specific data processing via custom MCPs, documentation lookups via Context7 MCP, task management via Taskmaster AI MCP, direct Supabase interactions via Supabase MCP, GitHub operations via GitHub MCP), and third-party APIs compatible with this stack to best achieve the project goals.
+2. Identify, research, propose, and integrate relevant auxiliary libraries, **MCP servers** (e.g., for payments via Stripe MCP, advanced search, specific data processing via custom MCPs, documentation lookups via Context7 MCP, task management via Taskmaster AI MCP, direct Supabase interactions via Supabase MCP, GitHub operations via GitHub MCP), and third-party APIs compatible with the chosen stack to best achieve the project goals.
-3. Leverage Supabase's features (Auth, Storage, Realtime, Edge Functions, Vector DB for AI features, etc.) extensively as the first-choice backend solution.
+3. If Supabase is chosen, leverage its features (Auth, Storage, Realtime, Edge Functions, Vector DB for AI features, etc.) extensively as the backend solution.
 4. All such selections and proposed integrations will be documented by the AI in its detailed feature specifications (as per Section 9.1) or in a dedicated 'Proposed Technical Solutions & Integrations' section for human review and approval before implementation.

 #### 1.10.1.
 Access to Project Context for AI Agent
 *AI Agent Directive: For optimal understanding and consistency, you will have access to (or must request access to, if not immediately available) the following project context elements:*
 *   *The complete Git repository of the project (once initiated).*
-*   *Key configuration files (e.g., `tailwind.config.js`, `tsconfig.json`, `package.json`, `next.config.js`, Vercel/Supabase environment variables).*
+*   *Key configuration files (e.g., `tailwind.config.js`, `tsconfig.json`, `package.json`, framework-specific configuration like `next.config.js` if Next.js is chosen, Vercel/chosen hosting provider and Supabase/chosen backend environment variables).*
 *   *Existing Storybook documentation (if any).*
-*   *Supabase database schemas (via Supabase Studio interface or migration files).*
+*   *Database schemas (e.g., Supabase Studio interface or migration files if Supabase is chosen).*
 *   *Documentation for known/integrated MCPs (via Context7 MCP or provided links).*
 *   *When performing tasks like feature decomposition (Section 9.1) or code generation, actively refer to this context to ensure coherence and accuracy.*
 `[User can note any immediate exclusions or preferences here]`